 Santa Hills is best reached by car.
 There is no convenient public transport to the campsite.
 By car, there are a few interchanges on the Tohoku expressway you can use.
 The easiest is the Yaita interchange, which is a 30 to 40 minute drive to Santa Hills.

-For other places to visit Santa in Tochigi and the Kanto plain please see the 2019 Santa Calendar.
+For other places to visit Santa in Tochigi and the Kanto plain please see the 2021 round up.